cloudControl/documentation/Guides/PHP/Zend 2.md

 $config = array();

-// If the app is running on the cloudControl PaaS read the credentials
+// If the app is running on the dotCloud PaaS read the credentials
 // from the environment.
 Local db credentials should be put in local.php if (isset($_ENV['CRED_FILE'])) {
 	$config['db'] = get_credentials();